Qualifications

 2011 – Gave a lecture at the Sydney Shinsa & Taikai.

-2013 – Awarded gold prize in the annual NBSK sword polishing competition.
+2013 – Awarded Kinshō (Gold Prize) in the annual NBSK sword polishing competition.

 2008-2014 – Maintained the sword collection of the Kasama Inari shrine in Ibaraki.